conference-anonymous-author/Screen-SBERT/README.md

-# Screen-SBERT Project
+# Functional Semantics Embedding of GUI Screens for Knowledge-Augmented GUI Agents

-This repository contains the model implementation code and dataset for the paper "**Functional Semantics Embedding of GUI Screens for Knowledge-Augmented GUI Agents**," submitted to ACM MM 2026.
+This repository contains the model implementation code and dataset for the paper "**Functional Semantics Embedding of GUI Screens for Knowledge-Augmented GUI Agents**," submitted to **ACM MM 2026**.

 ---